brianzinn/xmachina/README.md

 Name inspired from the movie ex-machina, but a tribute to popular library xstate (did not find machina.js till after - it does not look to be actively maintained).

 ## TODO:
-* add observables for events
+* add events when leaving State and navigating transitions
-* add hierarchy for state machines
+* add hierarchy example for state machines